 Finding opportunities to complement existing products give SaaS companies a captive customer base that’s already receptive to their business.
 In their shift to PaaS, perhaps, SaaS vendors will make it even easier to consume their software.

 We take for granted that today, everything is fast-moving – from people, to ideas, and to delivery.
 Hence, being on-the-go is a must, even for businesses, regardless of size.

-With the anticipated growth of mobile users to 2.5 billion by 2018, the SaaS industry is expected to fully embrace mobile options that spell convenience and create a better user experience for its expanding base of customers.
+With the anticipated growth of mobile users to 2.5 billion, the SaaS industry is expected to fully embrace mobile options that spell convenience and create a better user experience for its expanding base of customers.

 3. Niche-Specific SaaS